On this page... (hide)

 Also, since a lot of what we do in lab is laser-cut assemblies, I've written a couple of custom features that make CAD for laser-cut assemblies a snap.

-Onshape currently offers all professional features for free with a .edu email address.
+Onshape currently offers all professional features except release management for free with a .edu email address.

 First, sign up for an educational account using your Stanford .edu email address.
 Note that as of Fall 2017, the education subscription silently expires after 365 days, at which point all your Education-tagged documents become read-only.
 You can sign up again using the same form to add another year of the Education plan as long as you continue being a student.